himmAllRight/himmAllRight-source/content/post/creating-website-tests-ci.md

 <div class="caption">The multibranch pipeline overview page.</div>
 </center>

-Once the multibranch pipeline is created, it should scan the repo to try to detect any branches or pull requests that have defined `Jenkinsfile`s.
-It will create an job item in the list for each branch/PR it detects (and kick off runs the first time).
+Once the multibranch pipeline is created, it should scan the repo to detect any branches or pull requests that have defined `Jenkinsfile`s.
+It will create an job item in the list for each branch/PR it detects (and kick off runs for each).

-To start runs, select *Scan Repository Now* in the menu on the left, and it will scan all the branches again looking for changes, and kicking off a pipeline run for any branch or pr that has changes.
+To manually start a scan, select *Scan Repository Now* in the menu on the left, and it will scan all the branches again, looking for changes, and kicking off pipeline runs for any branch or pr that has changed.

 <center>
 <a href="/img/posts/creating-website-tests-ci/branch-overview.png">